ideas/guides/style/nodejs/README.md

   - Classes have a default constructor if one is not specified.
 An empty constructor function or one that just delegates to a parent class is unnecessary.

+  - Avoid duplicate class members.
+Duplicate class member declarations will silently prefer the last one - having duplicates is almost certainly a bug.

 ## Promises

   - Build you interfaces using Promises.
 Instead of asking to provide a callback to your function, return a Promise.